-As of March 31, 2021, we had cash and cash equivalents of € million.
-We believe our cash and cash equivalents, together with the net proceeds of this offering, will be sufficient to fund our operations for
+As of March 31, 2021, we had cash and cash equivalents of $\in$ 86.2 million.
+We believe our cash and cash equivalents, together with the net proceeds of this offering, will be sufficient to fund our operations through 2024.